 If only know John Hodgeman from his appearances on The Daily Show, or as the PC in the old Apple ads you are missing out.
 He had a run of fake trivia books.
 He also has a podcast where he settles your petty social disputes.

 Vacationland moves away from Hodgeman’s adopted personas and instead is a straightforward memoir.
-We start out with him . . .
+We start out . . .

 Greg Ginn And Henry Rollins Still Not Playing Together